Clairehxd/learngit/readme.txt

   $ git diff (id1) (id2)

 discard the working directory's alter
---one is that readme.txt not add to index, return to the repository version --another is that readme.txt add to index and make another alter, return to the index version
+--one is that readme.txt not add to staging area, return to the repository version --another is that readme.txt add to staging area and make another alter, return to the staging area version
   $ git checkout -- readme.txt
-index -> working directory
+staging area -> working directory
   $ git reset
-un-index
+un-staging area
   $ git reset HEAD readme.txt
   $ git checkout -- readme.txt
 working tree clean